 When is the Best Time of Year for Surfing Hospitals La Jolla?

-In this section, I’ll summarize the best time of year for surfing Hospitals La Jolla by season.
+In this section, I’ll summarize the best time of year for surfing Hospitals reef in La Jolla by season.

-Winter: Easily the best season and time of year to surf Hospitals.
+Winter: Easily the best season and time of year to surf Hospitals reef.
 Pumping swells from the North light up Southern San Diego.
 In particular, the La Jolla reef breaks (Hospitals included) receive consistent head high + surf.

 Spring: It is possible to see some combo swells and leftover NW swells during the Spring while surfing Hospitals.
 However, it’s not super common.
 If you are looking for surf at a La Jolla reef break this time of year – Windansea will be your best bet.

 Summer: This is the wrong time of year to find waves at Hospitals Surf Spot.
 Generally, the heavy winter La Jolla Reef Breaks like Hospitals or Horseshoes are flat this time of year.
 You are better off going sight seeing in La Jolla during summer.